Blog Banner SVG

 Trademark Class 16 covers goods primarily made of paper and related materials.
 This includes paper, cardboard, printed matter, bookbinding materials, stationery, and office requisites.
 Supplements for stationery, artists’ materials, paintbrushes, packaging films, printing type, and printing blocks are also included in this category.

-One real‑world example is the “Classmate” stationery brand, owned by ITC.
-Classmate has registered its trademark under Class 16 for notebooks, pens, geometry boxes, and other paper‑based school supplies.
-With this protection, Classmate strengthened its legal rights to prevent others from selling similar products under the same name.
+One real-world example is the “Classmate” stationery brand, owned by ITC, which is registered under Class 16 for notebooks, pens, geometry boxes, and other paper-based school supplies.
+Several other leading Indian and global brands are also registered under Class 16, including:

 What are the Goods Covered in Trademark Class 16?